Cililocwee/Cililocwee/README.md

   |Japanese | N4       |

   ## What I'm currently working on:
+  - My BS degree
-  - My movie lookup app MovieHound
+  - A grade tracking app
-  - Exploring animation libraries
-  - Polishing my portfolio
   </details>

 <!---